mahelhelou/encrypto/README.md

 ## How it Works?

+### Encrypting the String

+1. Type the string you want to encrypt left input field.
+2. The program will print the encrypted text below the filed.
+3. Use the encrypted text for a any purpose.

+### Decrypting the String

-1. Type the string you want to encrypt to decrypt in the input field.
+1. Type the string you want to decrypt right input field.
-2. Select the conversion option, encrypt or decrypt.
-3. Click the button named "Submit".
-4. A generated text below the input will shown, have fun with it!
+2. The program will print the decrypted text below the filed.
+3. Use the encrypted text for a any purpose.